Metropolis-Scale Road Network Datasets for Fine-Grained Urban Traffic Modeling: Comparison of city-traffic-M and city-traffic-L

-While both datasets follow the same construction methodology, there are several notable differences between \texttt{city-traffic-M} and \texttt{city-traffic-L} due to the differences in the corresponding cities, which make the two datasets complementary benchmarks.
+While both datasets follow the same construction methodology, there are several notable differences between \texttt{city-traffic-M} and \texttt{city-traffic-L} that make them complementary benchmarks.

 In terms of scale, \texttt{city-traffic-M} contains $53{,}530$ road segments and $121{,}236$ directed edges, while \texttt{city-traffic-L} is almost twice as large, with $94{,}009$ segments and $164{,}424$ edges.
-The larger size of \texttt{city-traffic-L} poses a particular challenge for the scalability of spatiotemporal models, as the number of graph nodes and edges directly determines memory and runtime costs.
+The higher spatial resolution of \texttt{city-traffic-L} poses a particular challenge for the scalability of spatiotemporal models, as the number of graph nodes directly determines memory and runtime costs.

 In terms of topological properties, the two cities also vary significantly and have a different urban structure. \texttt{city-traffic-L} features a complex structure shaped by a large river crossing the metropolitan area, which has led to the development of multiple islands connected by bridges.
 This creates bottlenecks and high-traffic corridors that models must capture.
 By contrast, \texttt{city-traffic-M} lacks such a riverine structure; its road network is more uniform, with a grid-like arrangement and wide avenues even in the central districts.
 Average node degree of a road network also differs between the datasets: \texttt{city-traffic-M} has an average undirected degree of $3.65$, while \texttt{city-traffic-L}’s average is $2.97$.
 This reflects the higher density and branching structure of the smaller city versus the sparser but more geographically constrained connectivity of the larger one.